Because we all need help from time to time.

 Britt believes the best way to help clients is by creating a supportive, understanding, non-judgemental environment in which clients can gain insight, communicate effectively, and learn coping skills to help them prosper.

 Britt uses a collaborative approach to therapy and tailors each session to fit the client's needs, but she specializes in Cognitive-Behavioral Therapy, Psychodynamic Therapy, Solution-Focused Therapy, and (for couples) Emotionally-Focused Therapy.
 She's directive, engaged, and is committed to finding the best way to connect with her clients, so she can help them find the best way to get "un-stuck" and move forward.

-Kai Hammond, LMHC (Eaton Square, Hawaii Kai) approaches therapeutic partnerships from a collaborative, holistic perspective and employs evidence-based practices in her work to best address client’s unique needs, assisting them in navigating life’s challenges with authenticity and purpose.
+Kai Hammond, LMHC (Aina Haina, Eaton Square) approaches therapeutic partnerships from a collaborative, holistic perspective and employs evidence-based practices in her work to best address client’s unique needs, assisting them in navigating life’s challenges with authenticity and purpose.

 Kai works with individuals needing extra support during life transitions, those coping with depression and/or anxiety, substance abuse, challenges of multigenerational living, and caregivers.
 Kai is also especially connected to assisting women during the postpartum period and through the various stages of motherhood.